gravitational/teleport/rfd/0057-automatic-user-provisioning.md

 ## Update: allow the UID and GID of the created user to be specified

-This will require adding a new internal traits -- `host_user_uid` and `host_user_gid`, new allow/deny settings will be added to roles aswell for `host_user_uid` and `host_user_gid`.
+This will require adding new traits to users -- `teleport.dev/uid` and `teleport.dev/gid`.
+These will be settable manually or automatically via an SSO provider attributes if one is setup.

-If a group does not yet exist for the specified GID, a group with that GID will be created with the same name as the user logging in
+Creating a user with a specific GID requires that a group with that GID already exists, if it does not yet exist for the specified GID, a group with that GID will be created with the same name as the user logging in.

 ### Example of setting the uid/gid

+Role configuration remains the same:
 ```yaml
 kind: role
 version: v5